 Buying the share

 Now that you have your brokerage account set up, you’ll need to transfer some funds into your SelfWealth ANZ cash trading account.
-From there, its as simple as selecting the ‘Place Orders’ tab under the Trading menu on the left hand side, and selecting your ETF of choice.
-Check out the Aussie Firebugs YouTube guide on purchasing shares using SelfWealth below!
+From there, it’s as simple as selecting the ‘Place Orders’ tab under the Trading menu on the left hand side, and selecting your ETF of choice.
+Check out the Aussie Firebug’s YouTube guide on purchasing shares using SelfWealth below!

-Remember you probably want to be purchasing at least $500 to $1000 worth of shares at a time, otherwise the $9.50 brokerage fee just becomes to high of a percentage.
+Remember you probably want to be purchasing at least $500 to $1000 worth of shares at a time, otherwise the $9.50 brokerage fee just becomes too high of a percentage.
 For example, buying $950 worth of shares with a $9.50 brokerage fee means you have only paid 1% in brokerage; with the market average growing around 10% per year, you’d make that back in about a month.
 But if you had invested only $9.50, your brokerage now becomes 50% of your trade volume, and you’d need to wait 4 years or so to break even.

 Registering the share

 The good news is, this step is done automatically.
 In Australia, there is only a couple of share registries and the most common two are Computer-share and Link market services.
 You will receive an email or letter in the mail (address you set up your SelfWealth account with) with the details from these companies a week or two after purchasing your share.
-Follow their guidance to set up a user account with the registry, and remember your HIN number may not have a preceding letter when its given to you, but in most cases putting an X followed by your ten digits should allow you to register.
+Follow their guidance to set up a user account with the registry, and remember your HIN number may not have a preceding letter when it’s given to you, but in most cases putting an X followed by your ten digits should allow you to register.

 A DSSP is best suited to high income earners, and the bonus shares you have been allocated in lieu of your dividend will be income tax exempt until you sell the shares.
 This is a tax deferral strategy, which is especially effective if you are never planning to sell your shares.
 Be warned however, if you ever do sell your shares you will then be wholloped with the 1-2 hit combo of both the deferred income tax and capital gains tax if the share price has gone up.
 This may not be an issue though if you plan to sell the shares in your retirement phase or when your income level is much lower than when you held and received the bonus shares.

-Final step: portfolio management
+Final step: Portfolio management

 This step is optional, but you’d have rocks in your head if you didn’t go through with it.
 You need to manage your portfolio to keep track of your investments, if only to provide tax details on the income you earn.
 My pick on an awesome free service is Sharesight.
-It is completely free to start an account and If you have less than 10 holdings there is no ongoing fees.
+It is completely free to start an account and if you have less than 10 holdings there is no ongoing fees.
 They provide a convenient summary and easy to use interface, as well as provide all the documents you’ll need come tax time.
-Before I had sharesight, I used an Excel spreadsheet which my accountant hated.
+Before I had Sharesight, I used an Excel spreadsheet which my accountant hated.

 As a final point with portfolio management, any share that is domiciled outside of Australia will mean you could get hit with foreign income tax bills.
 This can be a ‘double whammy’ unless there is a foreign tax agreement between Australia and the country your ETF is domiciled in.
 Luckily for the Vanguard VTS and VEU shares that are domiciled in the US, there is a tax agreement between the US and Australia, and you can fill out a simple W-8BEN-E form using the Abridged Computershare process once you register with Computershare and follow their bouncing ball.
-The Aussie Firebug has a fantastic guide which I have linked the video below for you to follow on generally filling out a W-8BEN-E form
+The Aussie Firebug has a fantastic guide and I have linked the video below for you to follow, on generally filling out a W-8BEN-E form.

-So there it is guys and girls, all you need to know about the nitty gritty details about buying an ETF and starting your journey toward FIRE.
+So there it is guys and girls, all you need to know about the nitty gritty details of buying an ETF and starting your journey toward FIRE.
 Let us know below which was the first one you chose to add to your portfolio, and why!